seratch/deno-slack-data-mapper/README.md

     attributes: {
       "id": "2",
       "title": "Project ideas",
+      "questions": [
-      "questions": ["Can you share interesting ideas for our future growth?
-Any crazy ideas are welcomed!"], "maxParticipants": 150,
+        "Can you share interesting ideas for our future growth?
+Any crazy ideas are welcomed!", ],
+      "maxParticipants": 150,
     },
   });